0x4ngK4n/Jailbreak-less-iOS-Assessments/Methodology.md

 ## Generating a Provisioning File
 - We can generate a provisioning profile by creating an empty Xcode project.
-- Launch this project on a physical test device (the Non-Jailbroken iPhone) such that 'embedded.mobileprovision' file is generated on the computer.
+- Launch this project on a physical test device (a physical iPhone, not the emulator) such that 'embedded.mobileprovision' file is generated on the computer.
 - This provisioning will later be used by Objection to generate the patched IPA.

 ## The Patching Process Tools